SpikeInterface/spikeinterface/doc/modules/qualitymetrics.rst

     # compute the metrics
     sorting_analyzer.compute("quality_metrics")

-    # get the metrics in the form as a pandas DataFrame
+    # get the metrics in the form of a pandas DataFrame
     quality_metrics = sorting_analyzer.get_extension("quality_metrics").get_data()

     # print the metrics that have been computed